 The plan is to renovate an existing facility or purchase land and construct a facility in order to expand from the current 3,810 to 10,000 square feet.
 Five to 10 acres of land is considered desirable for the current and future expansion plans.

-The planned facility will include general purpose classrooms, computer labs, science labs, industrial lab, conference room, open computer lab for the community, nursing lab, GED lab, and inter-active video distance learning classroom, three business incubator offices, student commons area, and faculty and staff offices.
+The planned facility will include general purpose classrooms, computer labs, science labs, industrial lab, conference room, open computer lab for the community, nursing lab, HEC lab, and inter-active video distance learning classroom, three business incubator offices, student commons area, and faculty and staff offices.

 Economic Impact of a Kaskaskia College Education